-- Provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from early help and may warrant early help intervention, - Understand the early help process and their role in it by reporting emerging problems that may warrant early help intervention to Lauren Ruscoe and Christine Foster - Understand their academy safeguarding policies and systems. - Undertake regular and appropriate training which is regularly updated. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Understand that children may not feel ready or know how to tell someone that they are being abused, exploited, neglected, and/or they may not recognise their experiences as harmful - Understand the academy's procedures for recording cause for concerns and passing information on to DSLs in accordance with the academy's recording systems. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Know how to maintain an appropriate level of confidentiality. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - Understand the process for making referrals to local authority children's social work service (CSWS) and for statutory assessments that may follow a referral, including the role they might be expected to play. - Carry out relevant staff responsibilities outlined in the Trust's Online Safety Policy.
+- Provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from Early Help and may warrant Early Help intervention, - Understand the Early Help process and their role in it by reporting emerging problems that may warrant Early Help intervention to Julie Holdcroft - Understand their academy safeguarding policies and systems - Undertake regular and appropriate training which is regularly updated - Know what to do if a child tells them that he or she is being abused, neglected or exploited and understand the impact abuse, neglect and exploitation can have upon a child

+- Understand that children may not feel ready or know how to tell someone that they are being abused, exploited, neglected, and/or they may not recognise their experiences as harmful - Understand the academy's procedures for recording cause for concerns and passing information on to DSLs in accordance with the academy's recording systems - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues - Know how to maintain an appropriate level of confidentiality - Be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection - Understand the process for making referrals to local authority children's social work service (CSWS) and for statutory assessments that may follow a referral, including the role they might be expected to play - Carry out relevant staff responsibilities outlined in the Trust's Online Safety Policy - To recognise that 'relationships and associations' that staff have in and outside of school (including online), may have an implication for the safeguarding of children in school and where this is the case, they must speak to the school.